dragonflyoss/Dragonfly/docs/user_guide/multi_machines_deployment.md

 ## Prerequisites

-Assuming that experiement requires us to prepare three host machines, one to play a role of supernode, and the other two for dfclient.
+Assuming that experiment requires us to prepare three host machines, one to play a role of supernode, and the other two for dfclient.
 Then the topology of the three nodes cluster is like the following:

 ![quick start cluster topology](../images/quick-start-topo.png)